What if I Can’t Make My Credit Card Payments?

 - Stop making payments on all of your credit cards

-- Stop making payments on all your credit cards and obtaining a pre-paid credit card
+- Stop making payments on all your credit cards and obtain a pre-paid credit card

-Consequences of your failure to make minimum monthly payments
+Consequences of not making minimum monthly credit card payments

-If you stop making the payments on your credit card then there will be consequences:
+If you stop making the payments on a credit card, there will be consequences:

-- Loss of entitlement to rewards under credit card’s rewards program
+- You may lose entitlement to rewards under the credit card’s rewards program

-- Negative impact on your credit score and your credit report
+- There will be a negative impact on your credit score and your credit report

-- Potential adverse consequences from the “right of set off”
+- You may experience adverse consequences from the “right of set-off”

-“Something you need to consider before making the decision to stop making payments on a particular credit card is whether or not you will experience adverse consequences arising from a financial institution’s right of set off.
-If you obtained your credit card through your financial institution then it will typically be in a position to exercise what is called a right of set-off.”
+“A serious consideration when making the decision to stop making payments on a particular credit card is whether or not you will experience adverse consequences arising from a financial institution’s right of set off.
+If you obtained your credit card through your financial institution, then that institution or bank will typically be in a position to exercise this right.”

-If Joan Smith does not make her $200 minimum monthly payment on her credit card then ABC Bank will be in a position, under the right of set-off, to simply take $200 from her bank account at ABC Bank and use it to make her minimum monthly payment on her ABC Bank VISA credit card.
-In order for Joan Smith to avoid this she needs to either (1) close her bank account at ABC Bank or (2) withdraw the $600 from her bank account at ABC Bank.
-Because ABC Bank is now in a position to exercise a right of set-off against Joan Smith then no money on deposit at her bank account at ABC bank account is safe.
+If Joan Smith does not make her $200 minimum monthly payment on her credit card, ABC Bank will be in a position, under the right of set-off, simply to take $200 from her ABC bank account and use it to make her minimum monthly payment on her ABC Bank VISA.
+In order for Joan to avoid this, she needs to either (1) close her bank account at ABC Bank or (2) withdraw the $800 from her bank account at ABC Bank.
+Because ABC Bank is now in a position to exercise a right of set-off against Joan, no money on deposit at her bank account at ABC bank account is safe.